 Healthy Campus COVID-19 Prevention Tips

-Now is the time to start thinking about what small but practical and active steps you can do to lower your risk of infection as much as is possible.
+As you move around our campus and our community, it's time to start thinking about what small but practical and active steps you can do to lower the spread of infection as much as is possible.
 The World Health Organization (WHO) really stresses the importance of keeping your hand clean and not touching your face.

-Your Healthy Campus Protocol should include the following steps:
+Your Healthy Campus Safety Practices should include the following steps:

-Wash your hand for 15 to 20 seconds when you arrive to campus after traveling on a bus or train; when you are moving between classes, prior to eating; and prior to using public computers.
-This is a time limit set by WHO in order to ensure that a thorough wash has occurred.
+Wash your hand for 1- 2 minutes when you arrive at campus after traveling on a bus or train; when you are moving between classes, prior to eating; and prior to using public computers.

 Prior to using a public computer, wipe down the following areas with a hand sanitizer or alcohol wipe.
 According to The Guardian, the following electronic equipment has, on average, thousands of microbes.
-Although the length of time that COVID-19 lives on a surface are not yet known, WHO recommends wiping down public surfaces.
+Although the length of time that COVID-19 lives on a surface may vary, WHO recommends wiping down public surfaces.